Is your French bulldog crying all night? Are you wondering how to stop it? Why do Frenchies howl so much?

-One of the primary reasons among Frenchies to cause a teary eye is the blockage of tear ducts.
+One of the primary reasons Frenchies causes a teary eye is the blockage of tear ducts.
 This is a condition that is found in humans as well as canines.

 However, French bulldogs are more vulnerable to this since they have large eyes and small faces.
 It is a condition where tear ducts cannot drain properly.
-It leaves the Frenchie’s with watery eyes.
+It leaves the Frenchie with watery eyes.

 How to prevent French bulldog crying?

-Different problems require a different solution.
+Different problems require different solutions.
 Hence it is crucial to understand why exactly your Frenchie is crying.
 It could be anyone among the reasons that are mentioned above.

-If they need attention every time, they howl it will make the problem worse.
+If they need attention every time they howl, it will worsen the problem.
 Hence, you need to stick to your guns and break their stubbornness.

 Solution for Separation Anxiety